sainagasrikantham/react-app-docker/README.md

 ### `docker build`

-After you've `cd` into the cloned repo directory, run the following command:\
+After you `cd` into the cloned repo directory, build the image using the command (notice the dot `.`):\
-Build the image using the command (notice the dot `.`) `docker build -t <your-image-name-here> .`
+`docker build -t <your-image-name-here> .`

 ### `docker run`

-Once the `docker` image is built you can verify that it exists by using the command:\
+Once the `docker` image is built, you can verify that it exists by using the command:\
 `docker images`

-Assuming the `build` step went alright, you can run your newly created container with the command:\
+Assuming the `build` step went alright, and you can see your image listed, you can run your\
+newly created container with the command:

 `docker run -p 3000:3000 <your-image-name-here>`

 Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.